arnoldjames98/arnoldjames98.github.io/assignment2.md

 Our proposed system has only one rigid body that can not be approximated as massless.
 Since the goal of our robot is to be biodegradable, we will be using a (biodegradable) balloon and propellor as the means of powering our robot.
 This will operate as our actuator.
 We will also have a spring that is represented through the rubber band powered propellor.
 As the robot moves, seeds will come out the bottom and disperse on the ground.

+The team has since refined the research question which additionally changes the design.
+Due to issues from the creating the above power system, the team shifted focus to just a single leg and making it compliant.
+The new mechanism will still be biodegradable, however, the refined project will be simpler to achieve in one semester.
+The team also expanded on the previous research question to focus on the compliance of the biodegradable materials to improve the gait of the mechanism.

 ## Discussion